Doxuno

 WHEN THE ATTORNEY(S) MAY ACT

 This LPA for Health and Welfare may be used only when the Donor lacks the mental capacity to make the relevant decision, as provided by section 11(7)(a) of the Mental Capacity Act 2005.
-Capacity is to be assessed in accordance with the two-stage test in sections 2 and 3 of the Mental Capacity Act 2005 and the MCA 2005 Code of Practice (chapters 3, 4 and 7).
-The attorney(s) must assume capacity unless the contrary is established and must support the Donor to make the decision themselves where practicable (MCA 2005 s.1(2)-(3)).
+Capacity is to be assessed in accordance with the two-stage functional test in sections 2 and 3 of the Mental Capacity Act 2005 and chapters 3, 4 and 7 of the MCA 2005 Code of Practice.
+The attorney(s) must assume capacity unless the contrary is established and must support the Donor to make the decision themselves where practicable (MCA 2005 s.1(2)–(3)).
+The five statutory principles in section 1 MCA 2005 apply throughout: presumption of capacity, support for decision-making, right to make unwise decisions, best-interests obligation, and least-restrictive alternative.

 3.